seanWLawrence/sushi-commerce/www/docs/contributing.md

 # Contributing

 Contributions are welcome!
-Right now the project is maintained by [Sean W. Lawrence](http://swl.netlify.com "Sean W. Lawrence official website") (myself), and
+Right now the project is maintained by [Sean W. Lawrence](http://swl.netlify.com "Sean W. Lawrence official website") (myself).

 ## How to contribute